MieuxVoter/majority-judgment-library-go/README.md

 > - [ ] Decide on integer types
 > - [ ] Clean up and Release

-A Go library to deliberate using Majority Judgment.
+A Golang module to deliberate using Majority Judgment.

-We use a **score-based algorithm**, for performance and scalability.
+It leverages a **score-based algorithm**, for performance and scalability.

 Supports billions of judgments and thousands of proposals per poll, if need be.